drush-ops/drush/docs/install.md

 Windows Zip Package
 ----------------------------

 Windows support has improved, but is still lagging.
-For full functionality, consider running Linux/Unix/OSX via Virtualbox, or other virtual machone platform.
+For full functionality, consider running Linux/Unix/OSX via Virtualbox, or other virtual machine platform.
 [The Vlad virtual machine](https://github.com/hashbangcode/vlad) is popular.

 These Windows packages include Drush and its dependencies (including MSys).